 What are the different types of cups?

 Cupping was originally performed using animal horns.
-Later, the “cups” were made from bamboo and then ceramic or glass and the suction was primarily created through the use of heat.
-Glass cups are heated on the inside with fire before being applied to the skin.
-As they cool, the cups draw the skin inside.
+Later, the cups were made from bamboo and then ceramic or glass and the suction was primarily created through the use of heat.

 Today, the most popular types of cupping sets are: